Sources: Networks of Capital

 Johnson, Steven.
 2006.
 The Ghost Map: The Story of London’s Most Terrifying Epidemic—and How it Changed Science, Cities, and the Modern World.
 New York: Riverhead Books.

-Johnson’s book about a deadly cholera outbreak in 1850s London contains vivid prose about the living conditions of England’s working class (the first chapter, “The Night-Soil Men” is particularly good).
+Johnson’s book about a deadly cholera outbreak in 1850s London contains vivid prose about the living conditions of England’s working class (the first chapter, “The Night-Soil Men” Is particularly good).
 A great way to illustrate to students the circumstances Marx was writing about in his critiques of capitalism.
 The story also illustrates the importance of social capital.

 Meyer, John W. 2004.
 “The Nation as Babbitt: How Countries Conform.”
 Contexts 3(3): 42–47.